nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 <br>

-## Appendix C : Non Functional Requirements
+## Appendix C: Non Functional Requirements

 1. The application should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
 2. The application should come with automated unit tests and open source code.